Le lien vers cette page a été envoyé avec succès aux destinataires.

 Death before age 70

-One abatement of €152,500 shall be applied to the sums accruing to each beneficiary.
+One abatement of €152,500 shall be applied to the sums due to each beneficiary.

-The balance is subject to a levy of 20% by share taxable to each beneficiary less than or equal to €700,000.
+The balance is subject to a direct debit of 20% by share taxable income of each beneficiary less than or equal to €700,000.

 Death after age 70

-The sums paid by the insurer (savings and earnings) are subject to the inheritance tax after application of a abatement of €30,500.
+Amounts paid by the insurer (savings and earnings) are subject to inheritance tax after application of a abatement of €30,500.

-This rebate is global and must be shared among the beneficiaries and allocated according to their share in the taxable amounts.
+This allowance is global and must be shared between the beneficiaries and distributed according to their share in the taxable sums.

-Inheritance tax is calculated according to the relationship between each beneficiary and the deceased RIP holder.
+Inheritance tax is calculated on the basis of the relationship between each beneficiary and the holder of the deceased PER.

 Répondez aux questions successives et les réponses s’afficheront automatiquement